 Touchscreen devices are also straightforward to set up, as that’s an intuitive task — just touch and go.
 Wired devices are not as easy to install, but beginners can do it if they read the directions.

-If you want to plan your own routes and even be able to go off track and be re-routed, you need a cyclometer with an advanced navigation system.
+If you want to plan your own routes and even be able to go off track and be re-routed, you need a cyclometer with an advanced navigation system such as the Garmin 1030 Edge Plus.

 Also, think about if you’ll want to pair any accessories to your computer.
 If that’s the case, make sure your computer has ANT+ and Bluetooth connection so you can easily track stats like heart rate and nutrition.